 Why is it important to choose a surgeon who is board certified?

-Board certification is extremely important because it ensures that surgeons have completed specialized training in their areas of expertise, met the rigorous standards required by their respective boards, as well as completed special examinations.
-Depending on the type of cosmetic surgery you are going to have, your surgeon should be certified by one of two boards: the American Board of Plastic Surgery - for full body plastic surgery procedures - and the American Board of Facial Plastic and Reconstructive Surgery - for facial plastic surgery procedures.
+Board certification is extremely important because it ensures that surgeons have completed specialized training in their areas of expertise, met the rigorous standards required by their respective boards, as well as completed special examinations and maintenance of certification.
+Depending on the type of cosmetic surgery you are going to have, your surgeon should be certified by one of two boards: the American Board of Plastic Surgery – for full body plastic surgery procedures – and the American Board of Facial Plastic and Reconstructive Surgery – specifically for facial plastic surgery procedures.

-All the physicians at the Advanced Facial Plastic Surgery Center are board certified in their areas of expertise.
-If your doctor is board certified , you are assured that he is highly skilled and can help you achieve the results you desire.
+Dr. Bassichis at the Advanced Facial Plastic Surgery Center is board certified in his areas of expertise of Facial Plastic and Reconstructive Surgery.
+If your doctor is board certified, you are assured that he is highly skilled and can help you achieve the results you desire.

 What is the difference between a facial plastic surgeon and a (general) plastic surgeon?

 Facial plastic surgeons perform cosmetic and reconstructive surgery on the face, head, and neck regions only.
 Training includes one or two years of post-graduate training in general surgery residency, at least four additional years of specialty training in head and neck surgery, and subspecialty fellowship training in facial plastic surgery.
 A general plastic surgeon performs both face and body procedures.
 Training includes three to five years in general surgery residency and two years of specialty general plastic surgery training in all body areas.
 “Trust your face to a Facial Plastic Surgeon.”

 If my surgery will be performed at a center other than a hospital, what should I ask about the facility?